 Epics will appear as horizontal bars on your roadmap.

 Jump to today’s date on the roadmap.
 (Handy if you’ve scrolled to past or future epics.)

 Change your view of the roadmap.
 Choose between weeks, months or quarters.

-Within your service desk, requests are organized into queues.
+Within your service project, requests are organized into queues.

-This example of a service desk showcases Dark Mode:
+This example of a service project showcases Dark Mode:

 Click + to create a new request.